Yesterday I shared a gluten-free chicken lo mein recipe I made using gluten-free ramen noodles.

 So let’s talk a little about conventional ramen noodles because most of us lived on ramen noodles in college or when we were just starting off on our own.
-We probably keep a few squares in our pantries for days when we don’t feel like cooking.
+Most people keep a few squares of ramen noodles in their pantry for days when they don’t feel like cooking.

-And then there’s Lotus Food Rice Ramen* made with only two ingredients: Organic brown rice flour and organic millet.
-An ingredient list doesn’t get more clean than that!
+I’m so glad you asked!
+Lotus Food Rice Ramen is made with only two ingredients: Organic brown rice flour and organic millet.

 For those of us on a gluten-free diet, rice is our staple and usually easily digestible.
-Since Lotus Foods Rice Ramen is made with whole grains (brown rice), the calories don’t spike your blood sugar and it doesn’t give you wasted carbs.
-Plus, each square contains eight grams of protein, and there’s no seasoning packet full of sodium and preservatives.
+Each square contains eight grams of protein and there’s no seasoning packet full of sodium and preservatives.
 Instead, you prepare these gluten-free ramen noodles however you like, maybe in some bone broth or like I did in this gluten-free chicken lo mein recipe.

 Another reason to love Lotus Foods Rice Ramen is that the company is conscientious about how it grows rice.
 It sources rice that follows a System of Rice Intensification (SRI).
 SRI is a different way of cultivating rice that enables small-scale farmers to double and triple their yields while using 80-90% less seed, 50% less water, and less or no chemical inputs.

 You can buy Lotus Foods Rice Ramen and other gluten free rice noodles on Amazon.
 I personally suggest buying the 12-pack.
 It contains 12 squares of gluten-free ramen noodles.
 You’ll go through the bag quickly – trust me!